Campsites found in Pennsylvania manhunt for escaped ‘survivalist’ prisoner

 Burham is also associated with the carjacking and kidnapping of a local couple while trying to escape capture.

-Authorities say they cannot stress how dangerous Burham is, and are urging local residents to be aware when they are out and about.
+Authorities say they cannot stress enough how dangerous Burham is and are urging local residents to be aware when they are out and about.

 More than a dozen federal, state and local authorities are involved in the search for Burham.
 They are using drones, helicopters and dogs to search a remote area not far from the prison.